"I was born in 1954, and started playing drums at age 15...I became a sound engineer through learning by doing."

 I have used almost every microphone that money could buy since I´m involved in musical events, either as a musician or a sound engineer over more than 40 years, but a ribbon has not been under it.

-Today I use my sE Electronics Voodoo VR1 and X1 R pairs - especially for drum overheads and percussion, but also for grand piano and electric guitar.
+Today I use my sE Electronics VR1 and X1 R pairs - especially for drum overheads and percussion, but also for grand piano and electric guitar.
 On all these applications they do a great job.
 They give me a truly realistic and natural sound of the instrument.

 I really love the mellow highs they provide me with, especially on cymbals - condenser mics often tend to sound a bit harsh.